 Types of Suppliers

-There are four major types of suppliers that self-employed resale businesses grow to rely on:
+There are three major types of suppliers that self-employed resale businesses grow to rely on:

 It is often advised for growing businesses to select multiple channels for selling surplus items they have acquired.
 This will provide an opportunity to learn which websites or shops attract the most customers and offer the largest profit margins.